BrianSidebotham/arm-tutorial-rpi/part-3/readme.md

 OBJCOPY we want to put the `CMAKE_C_FLAGS` setting from here in the CACHE so that the entire project has this variable.
 We can add more generic flags like optimisation level to the c flags later on because they're not specific to a particular processor.
-So, notice that we also have `toolchain-arm-none-eabi-rpibplus` and `toolchain-arm-none-eabi-rpi2` for the other board types.
+So, notice that we also have `toolchain-arm-none-eabi-rpi1` and `toolchain-arm-none-eabi-rpi1bp` for the other board types.

 As with autotools, CMake uses a configuration step which works out what should be built and how.
 The result of the configuration step, if successful, is a Makefile which we can use with make (On Windows you must use `mingw32-make`) to build our project.

-CMake uses a file in each directory that needs building called CMakeLists.txt.
+CMake uses a file in each directory that needs building called `CMakeLists.txt`.
 It's a simple text file as it's extension suggests.
 Here's the `CMakeLists.txt` file for `armc-010`:

 ### CMakeLists.txt